julelang/manual/src/some-questions.md

 Rather than solving failure recovery through implicit control-flow mechanisms at the language level, Jule favors explicit error handling combined with system-level supervision (such as process restarts or isolation strategies).
 In this model, panic is not a flow-control tool, but a definitive signal that the program is no longer reliable.

-In summary, Jule positions panic not as an "exception", but as a **program violation**, building its error model entirely on explicit, visible, and controllable constructs.
+In summary, Jule positions panic not as an "error", but as a **program violation**, building its error model entirely on explicit, visible, and controllable constructs.